romikoops/sexy_settings/README.md

 * Add <_default config file_> under version control system
 * Add <_custom config file_> to ignore list
 * Use command line with using Environment Variable for quick specifying setting in your Continuous Integration System
-* Use next code for output all settings as pretty formatted text
+* Use next code for output all settings as pretty formatted text:

 ```ruby
 puts settings.as_formatted_text